 The main way Academic Reps voice student feedback is by attending departmental Student Staff Consultative Committees (SSCCs) which take place 3 times a year, but they can also work with their Faculty Rep and the SU Academic Affairs Officer to raise feedback.

 There are a number of ways to find out and contact your Academic Rep.

 Please be aware it can take few weeks for details to be received and uploaded once elections have taken place.

-If you can’t find the details of your Academic Rep, then please contact the Academic Rep Coordinator (Amy) by emailing email@example.com who will able to provide you with their contact details.
+If you can’t find the details of your Academic Rep, then please contact the Academic Rep Coordinator by emailing firstname.lastname@example.org who will able to provide you with their contact details.

 When should I contact my Academic Rep?

 If you have any positive or negative feedback about your course including things such as assignments, teaching, facilities, exams and timetabling etc., then you can contact your Academic Rep.